brianr747/platform/DesignNotes.md

  In order to get there, the functionality of the base classes needs to be beefed up.
 That will happen as I iterate on the design.

- *A Public Package?*
+ ##A Public Package?

  Although I would love that this package would have a life of its own, the reality is that maintenance could turn into a dog's breakfast.
-I already hve 4 external providers, two database formats, and one external language (R).
+I already have 4 external providers, two database formats, and one external language (R).
 Any changes on those API's would break some functionality of this package.